1bintangnaufal/upgrade/README.md

 ## Upcoming Features

-### Deletion Confirmation Modal and Logout Confirmation Modal

-I tried to implement this feature but it messed up my database.
-Until I figure things out, just be careful with the delete button.

-### Pagination
+### Load More

-When certain number of project cards are reached, they will go to the next page but stay on the same route.
+When certain number of project cards are reached, they will hide the next contents and there will be a 'Load more' button to load the hidden contents.
 I really want to implement this feature but I'm still figuring how.

 ### Auto Paragraph Indentation for Project Detail Description